 Think of synthetic identity fraud as a Frankenstein’s monster of personal data.
 It’s not about stealing one person’s entire identity.
 Instead, fraudsters stitch together pieces of real, verifiable information with completely fabricated details to create a brand-new, fictitious person.
 This “synthetic” identity looks legitimate enough to pass initial checks, but it doesn’t belong to any real individual.
 Because there’s no single person to report their identity as stolen, these fake personas can exist for years, quietly building credit and trust before being used to commit large-scale fraud.
 This makes it an incredibly sneaky and damaging threat for businesses and financial institutions.

-The Anatomy of a Synthetic Identity
+The Building Blocks of a Fake Identity

 At its core, a synthetic identity is a clever blend of truth and fiction.
 A fraudster might start with a legitimate Social Security number—often one belonging to a child or someone who is incarcerated, as their credit files are not actively monitored.
 They then combine this real piece of data with made-up information, like a fake name, address, and date of birth.
 According to Equifax, this combination of real and fake details is what makes this type of fraud so tricky.
 The resulting identity is a ghost in the system; it has just enough legitimacy to open bank accounts or apply for credit, but it doesn’t trace back to a real person who can be held accountable.